top of page

 It is impossible to overstate the far reaching importance of the criminal justice and prison system.
 Prisons are the ultimate backstop and grounding of all law and order, throughout every part of society, and as such are an essential component of any civilised society.
 Without a fully effective system of prison and rehabilitation, there is no effective means of discipline in the criminal justice system, and ultimately therefore, in all of society; the result of which is crime, violence, and suffering for everyone.

 The aim of our policy is to create a self funding, fully functional, fully disciplined, prison service, that serves justice, protects all people, and fully rehabilitates all criminals, so that they are equipped and safe to re-enter normal society.
+Our view is that currently none of these aims are being met in any way.

 Current unresolved issues.

 There is a fundamental problem in the prison service which sets up a chain of further catastrophic and fundamental problems.
-This problem is lack of discipline in prisons.
+This problem is lack of authority and discipline in prisons.
 Prisons do not have an effective means of discipline, and this paralyses the ability of prisons to be functional, safe, and to rehabilitate prisoners.
 Prisoners by definition are liable to demonstrate highly antisocial or violent behaviour, it is inevitable therefore they maybe inclined to repeat this behaviour in prison, and it falls to the prison service to try and discipline this behaviour in order to have order in prison.
 In our British system the methods of discipline largely fall into two categories, the granting or withdrawing of privileges, such as television rights, or exercise time, and locking prisoners in their cell.
-The former method is inadequate to control prisoners, other than possibly in the lowest risk prisons.
+The former method is inadequate to control prisoners, other than possibly in the lower risk prisons.
 Given that this first solution does not work, officers have no choice but to fall back on the second method; in any high risk prisons, the routine practice is to lock prisoners in their cells for up to 23 hours every day, and if antisocial behaviour still continues, this can be stepped up to 24/7 solitary confinement.
-This second method of locking prisoners in their cells, is not a functional system of discipline, because it is locking away the problem, temporarily for the duration of the sentence, rather than providing a genuine means of discipline, such that prisoners learn to behave responsibly and become fully rehabilitated.
-This method of 'discipline' sets up a chain of further catastrophic problems which lead to a largely total failure of the prison system to have functional discipline and provide any rehabilitation.
+This second method of locking prisoners in their cells, is not a functional system of discipline, because it is locking away the problem, temporarily for the duration of the sentence, rather than providing a constructive means of discipline, such that prisoners learn to behave responsibly and become fully rehabilitated.
+This method of 'discipline' sets up a chain of further catastrophic problems which lead to widescale failure of the prison system, to have functional discipline and provide any rehabilitation.
 At the end of all of this the tax payer, who has no responsibility for committing the crimes of the criminals, picks up the entire bill, approximately £6 billion per year.
 This is not an acceptable situation for Everyone is God, and we therefore have a policy which comprehensively solves every problem in the prison service.

 The effect on prisoners of long term incarceration in their cells.
 Being locked up almost all of the time causes huge stress upon prisoners, it will increase any mental health issues, which they certainly will have, and embitter them.
 All of this increases their chances of acting antisocially and not cooperating with officers, or acting violently.
 It takes away any opportunity for the prisoner to learn how to get on with other people, behave responsibly, and work.
 Not working or having any tangible purpose in their life, fundamentally undermines self esteem, and further increases the mental health challenges for the prisoner.
-Prisoners are isolated, and desperately lack the basic human needs of friendship, support, love, physical contact and sex, they become disturbed, embittered, and stressed to the extreme.
-They also lack all opportunity to have rehabilitation, purpose, work, fulfilment, and to better themselves.
+Prisoners are isolated, and desperately lack the basic human needs of friendship, support, love, physical contact, and sex, they often become disturbed, embittered, and stressed to the extreme.
+They also lack opportunity to have rehabilitation, purpose, work, fulfilment, and to better themselves.
 At times when they have to come out of their cells, such as to eat, wash, and exercise, this tension will have to manifest at some point, and prisoners are liable to erupt in the antisocial and violent outbursts, which are routine and common in all high risk prisons.
-This means no one is ever safe in a prison, all the officers, and all the prisoners are under constant threats, such as violent attack, murder, intimidation, rape, and enslaving of prisoners by dominant prisoners.
+This means no one is ever safe in a prison, all the officers, and all the prisoners are under constant threat, such as from violent attack, murder, intimidation, rape, and enslaving of prisoners by dominant prisoners.
 When outbursts occur, officers are forced to repeat the cycle, lock prisoners up to control the situation, and perpetuate or increase the problems over and over again.
 Many prisoners experience moderate or extreme deterioration in mental health on entering the prison system, and this dramatically reduces their chances of having or behaving in any sort of functional way.

 The practical effects of not having a functional method of discipline.
 Having an environment where there is no functional method of discipline paralyses any opportunity to foster a functional way of life for prisoners, and rehabilitate them.
 Prisoners when locked up cannot work and earn money, learn new skills, attend therapy, interact with others, or pursue any interests outside of their cell, in spite of many of them being desperate to be able to do some or all of these things.
 When prisoners are released from prison, the traumatic nature of prison may succeed in deterring some prisoners from reoffending.
 But the simple fact is that all of them have been traumatised, increasing their mental and emotional difficulties, and in many cases this will increase their chances of reoffending.
 Added to this is the fact that the prisoners have lived such an extremely dysfunctional institutionalised way of life, that they are liable to be even more poorly equipped to deal with practical life in society, than when they went into prison, and therefore end up reoffending as it is the only way they know of surviving.
+We note that www.gov.uk says that reoffending rate has fluctuated between 23.1% and 31.8% over the last 15 years.

 The current environment of prisons.
 We do not wish to criticise the prison service, and all the dedicated officers in it.
 However, the end result of lack of discipline in British prisons, is that they become the most dysfunctional environments on our planet, more dysfunctional than even civil war zones and anarchic countries.
 We say this because in war zones people still have degrees of freedom and functional behaviour, such as human contact, comradery, and purpose.
 Whereas in prison there is no possibility to live any sort of human or functional way of life, and prisoners are stripped of nearly every form of human dignity.
 The system not only fails, it possibly increases the occurrence of reoffending in a proportion of cases.
 To describe just how far this goes we describe some of the things that routinely happen in our highest risk prisons: